opf/openproject/docs/user-guide/work-packages/baseline-comparison/README.md

 If you want to compare between now and a specific date in the past, you can select "a specific date" in the dropdown and select a particular date.
 With this option, the comparison will always be between the current state and that specific date in the past.

+>[!NOTE]
+>
->**Note:** You can use this to "freeze" the baseline comparison point so that the view always shows changes in comparison to that specific date, regardless of when you access it.
+>You can use this to "freeze" the baseline comparison point so that the view always shows changes in comparison to that specific date, regardless of when you access it.

 ### Between two specific dates